Ailsa Land: Research

 After securing a position as Research Assistantship in the Economics Research Division at LSE in 1950, Land progressed through the ranks of research assistant, lecturer, senior lecturer, reader, and then chaired professor.
 Her economics background informed her subsequent contributions to OR, beginning with her 1956 dissertation on the application of OR techniques to the transportation of coking coal.

-Ailsa is most known for her development, along with Alison Doig, of what later came to be called the branch-and-bound method for optimisation problems with integer variables.
+Ailsa is most known for her development, along with Alison Doig, of what later came to be called the branch-and-bound method for optimization problems with integer variables.
 Their work was published in Econometrica in 1960.
 This work was initially carried out at the London School of Economics under the sponsorship of British Petroleum, with the aim of enhancing existing linear programming models for refinery operations.
 Ailsa and Alison did not have access to a computer at the time, but they developed an algorithm that could be converted to Fortran by British Petroleum Staff.
-The method is now the most prevalent solution method for NP-hard optimisation problems.
+The method is now the most prevalent solution method for NP-hard optimization problems.

 Land also worked with Helen Makower and George Morton in the late 1950s on a number of integer programming problems.
-This included her early investigations of the travelling salesman problem, beginning with a 1955 paper with Morton, and continuing with a 1979 research report on 100 city traveling salesman problems.
-In addition, Land advanced OR methodology through publication of notable work on shortest path algorithms, quadratic programming, bicriteria decision problems, and statistical data fitting.
+This included her early investigations of the travelling salesman problem, beginning with a 1955 paper with Morton, and continuing with a 1979 research report on 100 city travelling salesman problems.
+In addition, Land advanced OR methodology through the publication of notable work on shortest path algorithms, quadratic programming, bicriteria decision problems, and statistical data fitting.
 Following her retirement from the LSE in 1987, she continued several research projects, resulting in contributions to data envelopment analysis, the quadratic assignment problem, and combinatorial auctions.

 In addition to her methodological work, Ailsa worked on the development of computational tools.
 In 1973, Ailsa published her book Fortran Codes for Mathematical Programming: Linear, Quadratic and Discrete, written jointly with Susan Powell.
-This provided detailed documentation for computer implementations of optimisation techniques as well as the underlying mathematical background and a suite of test problems.
+This provided detailed documentation for computer implementations of optimization techniques as well as the underlying mathematical background and a suite of test problems.
 A subsequent 1979 publication, also with Susan Powell, offered guidance to consumers of mixed-integer programming and combinatorial programming.
-Her computer codes for data envelopment analysis and for the traveling salesman problem were all made freely available to the optimization community.
+Her computer codes for data envelopment analysis and for the travelling salesman problem were all made freely available to the optimization community.

 Teaching

-During Land’s teaching career at the LSE, she helped to establish a two-year diploma in OR at the LSE for students from the British Iron and Steel Association.
+During Land's teaching career at the LSE, she helped to establish a two-year diploma in OR at the LSE for students from the British Iron and Steel Association.
 Later she instituted a mathematical programming course at the undergraduate level as well as an advanced graduate course for the MSc program.

-Land mentored both master’s level and PhD students, several of whom have achieved international distinction.
+Land mentored both master's level and PhD students, several of whom have achieved international distinction.